AidanWarner97/pex-site/README.md

     <div id="google-devices" class="none"></div>
 </div>
 ```
 The class "none" is to purely to stop all the different sections showing at the same time as by default, the Samsung section shows on page load.

+Finally, modify this README at the very top to update the current number of sections and the manufacturer array.
 ___

 ## You're done!